wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 All available methods and attributes of `WMTOperations` API are:

 - `delegate` - Delegate object that receives info about operation loading.
+Methods of the delegate are always called on the main thread.
 - `config` - Config object, that was used for initialization.
 - `acceptLanguage` - Language settings, that will be sent along with each request.
 The server will return properly localized content based on this value.
 Value follows standard RFC [Accept-Language](https://tools.ietf.org/html/rfc7231#section-5.3.5)
 - `lastFetchResult()` - Cached last operations result.
 - `isLoadingOperations` - Indicates if the service is loading pending operations.
 - `refreshOperations` - Async "fire and forget" request to refresh pending operations.
 - `getOperations(completion: @escaping GetOperationsCompletion)` - Retrieves pending operations from the server.
     - `completion` - Called when operation finishes.
+Always called on the main thread.
 - `isPollingOperations` - If the app is periodically polling for the operations from the server.
 - `startPollingOperations(interval: TimeInterval)` - Starts the periodic operation polling.
     - `interval` - How often should operations be refreshed.